|

 known as Widsten School and served students from construction until the building

 was closed in October 1989.
-The students and staff from the school were
+The final students and staff from the Widsten school were

-reassigned to the new Gleason Lake Elementary School.
+reassigned to the new Gleason Lake Elementary School on Highway 101.

 The Beacon Heights/Medicine Lake area consolidated with Wayzata Public Schools